-All meals are served in the main restaurant area, although tea and coffee can be brough to your room in the morning.
+All meals are served in the main restaurant area, although tea and coffee can be brought to your room in the morning.

 Breakfast consists of a fruit platter and then a choice of eggs, or pancakes.
-On our last visit in February 2012 we had pancakes with boiled cassava (a local vegetable) and some incredibly fresh melon and pineapple juice!
+On our last visit in July 2014 we had pancakes with boiled cassava (a local vegetable) and some fresh pineapple juice!

 Lunch is a light offering, while dinner is a more substantial three-course meal.
 The menu for dinner is written on the board during the day (once they have visited the fishermen!).
-We enjoyed a spicy vegetable soup with fried bread, followed by a huge and very fresh crab, with carrot and cabbage salad, and chips.
+We enjoyed a spicy vegetable soup with fried bread, followed by fresh crab, served with carrot and cabbage salad, and chips.
 This was rounded off by roasted pumpkin with vanilla, cardamom and clove sauce.

 Dining style: Individual Tables

 Cost of meal e.g. lunch: Included

 Drinks included: Soft drinks are included, but alcoholic drinks are extra.

 Further dining info: Tea and coffee are served to your room in the morning.